boglarkasebestyen/math_game_quiz/README.md

 ### How it works
 * Open the game [here](https://cdpn.io/boglarkasebestyen/debug/PoNpQGg/vPMKKgeeaNGM).
-* If needed, select Full Page view from the upper right corner at Change View.
 * Press Start Game.
 * A timer will begin that will count back from 60.
 * Multiply the numbers as fast as you can by choosing the right answer from the given boxes.
 * If you fail, you can try again as long as you don't run out of time.
 * If you do lose, you can start the game from the beginning.
-* You can reset the game at any point through the course of the game.
+* You can reset the game at any point throughout the course of the game.
 * You'll also be able to see your score on the top right corner which will indicate how many times you've chosen the correct answer.

 ### Technologies used